erwynesantos/openshift-kb/README.md

-# OpenShift Notes
+# OpenShift KB
-Compiled information for devops/sysads supporting RedHat OpenShift Platform.
+Compiled knowledge base and scripts for devops/sysads supporting RedHat OpenShift Platform.

 ## Contents
 * [deploying-apps-from-sourcecode.sh](deploying-apps-from-sourcecode.sh): Creation of application with sourcecode such as a GitRepo.